Computational-Plant-Science/pycyapi/README.md

 The following commands are available:

 - `token`: Retrieve a CyVerse authentication token.
-- `compat`: Check if the current system is compatible.
 - `user`: Retrieve the user's profile information.
 - `list`: List files in a collection.
 - `stat`: Get information about a file or collection.